 For creatives, one of the best things about the iPad is the ability to use a stylus, including the Apple Pencil.
 But it isn't always obvious how to connect a stylus pen to iPad.
-With various iPads offering different ways of connecting, and third party options shaking things up even further, it can be hard to know where to start.
+Although 2023 didn't grace us with a new iPad model, various iPad generations offer different ways of connecting, and third party stylus options are constantly shaking things up, which means it can be hard to know where to start.

 How to connect a stylus pen to iPad: Apple Pencil